It is a figure of an American infantry soldier during World War II. I made it in May 2014.

 Now I’m making the U.S. Army figure that the theme of a battle of the Bridge At Remagen in 1945 because I am feeling short on fun when it is only a 105mm howitzer producing.
 There seem to be no story characteristics with six figures, anyway I’ll make all of them.

-Another rifle soldier’s holding rifle sling was hand made from the chopped brass sheet.
-I think that it’s suitable to express such natural curve line and hang down situation.
+Another rifle soldier’s holding rifle sling was hand-made from the chopped brass sheet.
+I think that it’s suitable to express such a natural curve line and hang-down situation.
 I made the sling ring with slab lead used at fishing.

 I suppose he resembles Captain Miller in the movie of Saving Private Ryan.
 This made a sling from the chopped aluminum sheet for trial.
 Because the hardness has been just right, it was easier to work than a brass sheet.
 This soldier has a cigarette, too.
-I think it’s better than the mold of the camouflage net of a helmet is more emphasized.
+I think the mold of the camouflage net of a helmet should be more emphasized.

 Some figures are painted very much as handsome, some are not so good even before the painting was good looking.
 Because the conclusion was terrible even if the 1mm writing brush slips off, there is an interesting part.